 What It Takes to Be an Altus ER Physician

-Starting this month, Altus Emergency Centers will add its own in-house physicians’ group.
-This means we will directly employ every doctor working in our facilities.
-Only the cream of the crop will qualify to be an Altus ER Physician.
+Back in June 2019, Altus Emergency Centers added its own in-house physicians’ group.
+This means we directly employ every doctor working in our facilities.
+Only the cream of the crop qualifies to be an Altus ER Physician.

 Working in an emergency room is one of the most demanding jobs in the world.
 The demands are both physical and mental, after all, people’s lives are at stake, and not everyone is up to the task.